Reduce your environmental impact in Iceland

 3. Don't walk where you’re not supposed to

 As you travel through Iceland, you will discover that there are signs marking paths where you are and aren’t allowed to walk.
 These are in place for your safety but also to protect the nature you are standing on.
-One of the most precious and protected natural phenomenons in Icelandic nature is the moss that grows on cooled lava rock.
+One of the most precious and protected natural phenomena in Icelandic nature is the moss that grows on cooled lava rock.
 In the vast lava fields across the country, there are 606 different types of moss thriving and they often die when trampled on.
 Iceland may seem like it is a tough little country facing harsh elements, but its ecosystem is a fragile one.
-Moss and other grasses help prevent soil erosion, retain moisture and humidity so stick to the designated paths and watch where you step!
+Moss and other grasses help prevent soil erosion, and retain moisture and humidity so stick to the designated paths and watch where you step!

 4. Be considerate of others

 Iceland is a tiny country but there is room for everyone!
 Some of the most popular destinations in Iceland can sometimes feel crowded, but remember that everyone is here to admire and experience the beauty of this remarkable country.
-It is important to be respectful of those around you that are sharing the experiences—whether they are locals, tourists or employees.
-Also, if you plan on driving, hiking or camping while in Iceland, it is important to learn about the laws and regulations ahead of time to ensure that you are traveling safely and respectfully.
+It is important to be respectful of those around you that are sharing the experiences—whether they are locals, tourists, or employees.
+Also, if you plan on driving, hiking, or camping while in Iceland, it is important to learn about the laws and regulations ahead of time to ensure that you are traveling safely and respectfully.

 5. Leave what you find